l243/DocumentationTool/README.md

  4. Compile using cx_Freeze with the following command: *`python setup.py build`*

 ### Alternatively:
-You can download the *Documentation Tool.zip* for the compiled application
+You can download the *Documentation Tool.zip* for the compiled application.
+No installation required, just unzip to the shared folder.